 |LENT, HOLY WEEK & EASTER Please complete a feedback form!

-ELECTIONS The following elections were made at last week’s Annual Meetings: Churchwarden: Gary Grief and Mike Hunt; PCC Lay Representatives: Philip Booth, Deni Ennals, Geoff Fisher, Helen Gregory, Rick Hughes, Jane Padget, Tanya Ralph, David Ryder, Peter Ryder, Charles Stirling, Alistair Sutcliffe, Briony Tayler, Catherine Trickett, David Trickett, Rosie Moffatt.
+ELECTIONS The following elections were made at the Annual Meetings: Churchwarden: Gary Grief and Mike Hunt; PCC Lay Representatives: Philip Booth, Deni Ennals, Geoff Fisher, Helen Gregory, Rick Hughes, Jane Padget, Tanya Ralph, David Ryder, Peter Ryder, Charles Stirling, Alistair Sutcliffe, Briony Tayler, Catherine Trickett, David Trickett, Rosie Moffatt.
 We offer them all our congratulations, thanks and support.

 ANNUAL REPORT reviewing the life of St Mark’s over the past twelve months is available, as are copies of the Financial Statements for 2012.

 PARISH DAY On Saturday 18 May we’re building on our successful parish weekend with a parish activity day: Nurturing Community – ‘In the Spirit!’.
 The day will lead into the ecumenical Pentecost service the following morning with several of the day’s workshops contributing to the worship!
 The day will start at 9.30 am concluding with worship at 3.30 pm.
 The programme has been designed to ensure families can take part with workshops and other activities to attract younger participants.
 Crèche and play provision will also be available.
 Booking forms are available on the website and at the back.
 For info ask Ian, Sue, Shan, Anne, Tanya and Alistair.